PanderMusubi/inkscape-open-symbols/README.md

 Please fill out an issue and provide a SVG reference.
 If available and well created, it will be fast to generate.

 ## Why not do it from the UI?
-It is perfectly fine to use the Inkscape UI for library development, but they won't be as useful for developers as it is well generated, minimized and packed for use in production development in some cases.
+It is perfectly fine to use the Inkscape UI for library development, but they won't be as useful for developers as when they are well generated, minimized and packed for use in production development in some cases.
 **Some icons need to be SVG processed in order to be fully useful for both for designers and developers.**

 **If you don't need to use it for web development you can watch this cool UI creation video**: [Creating symbol libraries in Inkscape](https://www.youtube.com/watch?v=jdaGB0zCdHw)